modoutaya/js-written-number/README.md

 ## License
 This code is licensed under the MIT license for Pedro Tacla Yamada.
 For more information, please refer to the [LICENSE](/LICENSE) file.
+This library is available under the [MIT] (https://opensource.org/licenses/mit-license.php) license.